neoforged/.github/primers/1.21.2/index.md

 ```

 - `net.minecraft.client.model`
+    - `AbstractBoatModel` - A model that assumes there is a `left_paddle` and `right_paddle` that is animated according to the boat's rowing time.
     - `AgeableHierarchicalModel`, `ColorableAgeableListModel`, `AgeableListModel` -> `BabyModelTransform`
     - `AnimationUtils`
         - `animateCrossbowCharge` now takes in a `float` representing the charge duration and `int` representing the use ticks instead of a `LivingEntity`